Celebrating the Life and Legacy of Lephoto Nabi: A True Legend in Technology and Humanity

 🕊️ Introduction

 On 4 August 2025, Lesotho lost one of its brightest lights — Mr. Lephoto Nabi (Nabi Raphael Lephoto).
 A pioneer in technology, a devoted educator, an entrepreneur, and above all, a human being whose presence uplifted everyone he encountered.
+Not leaving out the love he had for his Basotho Nation in general, attested by the community projects he embarked on.

 This blog is my humble attempt to celebrate his life, legacy, and the immeasurable impact he had on me and countless others.

-🎓 Academic Excellence: My Ethical Hacking Lecturer
+🎓 Academic Excellence: Cisco Certified Lecturer

 I had the privilege of sitting under his guidance as my lecturer for Ethical Hacking under the Cisco program at Lerotholi Polytechnic, where he served as Head of the IT Department.

-• His teaching was never just about technical mastery — it was about ethics, innovation, and responsibility.
+- His teaching was never just about technical mastery — it was about ethics, innovation, and responsibility.

-• His lectures were engaging, full of positivity and motion, instilling in us the courage to think differently.
+- His lectures were engaging, full of positivity and motion, instilling in us the courage to think differently.

-• Beyond the classroom, our conversations often drifted to innovation, ethics, and personal growth — values he lived by.
+- Beyond the classroom, our conversations often drifted to innovation, ethics, and personal growth — values he lived by.

 💼 Industrial & Entrepreneurial Vision